watem-sedem/watem-sedem/docs/input.rst

 ktil map filename
 *****************

-Filename of the ktil map.
+The filename of the ktil map.
 The ktil map contains values for ktil, the transport capacity coefficient for tillage erosion.
 This raster is only mandatory when :ref:`Create ktil map = 0 <createktil>`.